Corrugated egg cartons and buyer documentation arranged for packaging compliance review

 How to verify

-Every FSC-certified supplier has a chain-of-custody (CoC) certificate with a unique license code (e.g., FSC-C123456).
-You can verify any FSC certificate at info.fsc.org.
-Your supplier should also be able to provide transaction-level documentation showing FSC-certified material was used in your specific order.
+Every FSC-certified supplier has a chain-of-custody certificate with a unique license code.
+You can verify FSC certificates at info.fsc.org.
+Your supplier should also be able to support the specific FSC claim used for your order.

 PFAS-free: the emerging standard